LeanderCauda/movie_recommender/README.md

 - Mobile app development
 - Performance optimization for larger datasets

-## Contributing

-1. Fork the repository
-2. Create a new branch (`git checkout -b feature/improvement`)
-3. Make changes and commit (`git commit -am 'Add new feature'`)
-4. Push to the branch (`git push origin feature/improvement`)
-5. Create a Pull Request

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.